COVID-19 Business Assistance and Recovery Resources

 SBA Economic Injury Disaster Loan (EIDL)

 To apply for the EIDL, consult with a business mentor (WBDC/SCORE) or you can complete the online application.
+For an overview, you can download a summary here.
 Applying for SBA's Economic Injury Disaster Loan (EIDL) does not disqualify you from applying for the Paycheck Protection Program (PPP).

 Paycheck Protection Program (PPP)

 The U.S. Chamber of Commerce created a Small Business Guide and Checklist for this program.
 To apply for the PPP, contact your business lender or one of Connecticut's participating lenders, or click here to begin an application.
 For your reference, here is an updated list of Frequently Asked Questions.